-This work is an extension of \cite{transducers}, which focused on the resonators' thermal survivability up to 550 $ ^\circ$C. The focus of this work is on the annealing temperature range of 550 $^\circ$C to 800 $^\circ$C, where significant damage occurs to the devices as the LN delaminates and severely cracks along one of its crystal axes, and the metal loses conductivity.
-These damages lead to the failure of the acoustic resonators, and the results from the annealing rounds in this work, which studies the devices until their failure, provide valuable insight into how to better design for high-temperature operation on the suspended LN platform.
+This work is an extension of \cite{transducers}, which focused on the thermal survivability of the resonators up to 550 $^\circ$C. The focus of this work is on the annealing temperature range of 550 $^\circ$C to 800 $^\circ$C, where significant damage occurs to the devices as the LN delaminates and severely cracks along one of its crystal axes, and the metal loses conductivity.
+These damages lead to the failure of the acoustic resonators.
+The results from the annealing rounds in this work, which study the devices until their failure, provide valuable insights into how to better design for high-temperature operation on the suspended LN platform.
 This paper is organized as follows.
-Section II explains the design considerations needed to create high-temperature suspended LN acoustic resonators, along with the fabrication of the devices.
+Section II outlines the design considerations required to create high-temperature suspended LN acoustic resonators, as well as the fabrication process for these devices.
 Section III summarizes the results from \cite{transducers}, focusing on the results until 550 $^\circ$C. Section IV focuses on new results that test the devices until their failure at annealing temperatures ranging from 550 $^\circ$C to 800 $^\circ$C. The study ends after the 800 $^\circ$C anneal, when a resonator of interest is no longer operable.